Skip to Main Content

 After dinner...a horizon colored almost entirely of red... appeared.
 After such anxious waiting, a man-filled campus dazzled our eyes... after about three of their shrill shoutings the assistant cheer leaders had well established their foothold and each succeeding yell to "team," State," and "Meredith" was enthusiastically answered with fifiteen rahs!
 An "um-pah!" or an "ip-skid-i-ik-i rah!"

-The women of Meredith also greeted the men of State when they arrived to paint the Sophomore class numbers on the street near the campus - an "established tradition."
+In return, the women of Meredith greeted the men of State when they arrived to paint the Sophomore class numbers on the street near the campus - an "established tradition."
 The unknown writer for The Twig explains that the

 Meredith Sophs always get inside information as to when the painting is to occur and they're always ready with yells and songs for the boys... the girls yelled for the boys and the boys for the girls.
 Sophomore songs rang across the campus.